Prediction or forecast: don't make the mistake anymore!

 The simplest test is to replace the word with forecast.
 If the sentence works, you should write prediction.

-| Sentence | Replacement | Correct Form |
+| Sentence | Replacement | Correct form |

 |---|---|---|